sveltejs/kit/packages/adapter-node/README.md

 node build
 ```

-Development dependencies will be bundled into your app using `esbuild`.
+Development dependencies will be bundled into your app using `rollup`.
 To control whether a given package is bundled or externalised, place it in `devDependencies` or `dependencies` respectively in your `package.json`.

 ## Changelog